Parental Access Interference

 Costs to document this historical government tragedy have been excessive.
 However, they are far from over.
 Our personal expenses to fight the powers that continue to victimize our children and their families have exceeded over $1,000,000.
 They continue to grow by the day.
 In order to save face, the state of Arizona continues to blame the victims of corruption.
 They do so at great damage to their reputations and credibility.

 Any contribution you can make to aid our cause is most appreciated.
-You can make a donation to our Patreon using the link provided.
-Please help us fight Arizona CPS corruption and bring justice to the families and children who have suffered at their hands.
+You can donate to Saving Grace Advocates using the link provided.
 Thank you for your continued support and contributions.